brianpursley/AspNet.Identity.InMemory/README.md

 You can use `AspNet.Identity.InMemory.IdentityUser` and `AspNet.Identity.InMemory.IdentityRole` if you want or create your own, as long as they implement the `IIdentityUser` and `IIdentityRole` interfaces or inherit from `IdentityUser` and `IdentityRole`.

-# Advanced Usage (Creating default users and roles)
+## Advanced Usage (Creating default users and roles)

-If you want to pre-populate the user and role stores with users and roles, you can do that using `InMemoryIdentifyFactory`.
+If you want to pre-populate the user and role stores with users and roles, you can do that using `InMemoryIdentityFactory`.

 First, register the service in `ConfigureServices()`: